J&J: Booster dose of its COVID shot prompts strong response - KTVZ

 J&J: Booster dose of its COVID shot prompts strong response

-LONDON (AP) — Johnson & Johnson says a booster dose to its one-shot coronavirus vaccine provides a strong immune response months after people receive a first dose.
-The company said Tuesday an extra dose — given two months or six months after the initial shot — revved up protection.
-The results haven’t yet been published or vetted by other scientists.
-The J&J vaccine was considered an important tool in fighting the pandemic because it requires only one shot.
-But even as rollout began, the company already was running a global test of whether a two-dose course might be more effective.
+LONDON (AP) — Johnson & Johnson released data showing that a booster dose to its one-shot coronavirus vaccine provides a strong immune response months after people receive a first dose.
+The study’s results haven’t yet been peer-reviewed.
+J&J said in a statement Tuesday that it ran two early studies in people previously given its vaccine and found that a second dose produced an increased antibody response in adults from age 18 to 55.